 The creation of Design for the Wellbeing of Black Women™ was birthed Oct 2017 from the insights within the personal stories of Black women in Baltimore through in-depth interviews during my Social Design thesis.
 They bravely shared what it is like to live with a mental health challenge and ways to cultivate a compassionate culture.
 Their stories enabled me to learn that we want the impact of race and gender on our health outcomes to be addressed and we’re also interested in having a leadership role in determining how our healthcare experiences should look and feel.

 Black women have been integral to the wellbeing of their families and communities, yet lead the nation in health disparities and remain one of the most undertreated and undersupported groups.
-But the state of Black women’s health, lack of access to holistic treatment and culturally relevant approaches is not only a health inequity but also a design challenge, as healthcare interventions are designed without the voices, experiences and creative ideas of Black women at the center.
+But the state of Black women’s health, lack of access to holistic treatment and culturally relevant approaches is not only a health inequity but also a design injustice, as healthcare interventions are designed without the voices, experiences and creative ideas of Black women at the center.

 How might we CENTER Black women as leaders in the design process to reimagine collective wellbeing, creatively and holistically?

 Launched Fall of 2017 as part of North Avenue Knowledge Exchange and featured in Baltimore Beat, Design for the Wellbeing of Black Women is a hands-on healing experience in building self-recovery and transformation through design.
 The first experience of it’s kind, participants (Black women and non-binary femmes) look at design’s role as a transformative tool that can support their healing process and collective wellbeing.

 This distinct experience provides a safe space for Black women and non-binary femmes to: